loafey/master-thesis/Proposal/Proposal/1. Intro.typ

     language
 ];

-When doing system-level and flexibility is key, but many pre-existing ones lacking one of the following: #todo[shite]
+When doing system-level and flexibility is key, but many pre-existing ones are lacking one or more of the following: #todo[shite]
 - referential transparency
 - higher-order functions
 - algebraic datatypes